New Zealand in the Vietnam War: Royal New Zealand Artillery (RNZA)

 On 27 May 1965 Holyoake announced the government's decision to send 161 Battery, Royal New Zealand Artillery to South Vietnam in a combat role.
 The New Zealand Army Detachment (NEWZAD) engineers were replaced by the Battery in July 1965, which consisted of nine officers and 101 other ranks and four 105 mm L5 pack howitzers (later increased to six, and in 1967 replaced with 105 mm M2A2 Howitzers).

+U.S 173rd Airborne Brigade

-161 Battery was initially under command of the United States Army's 173rd Airborne Brigade which had newly arrived to Vietnam and was based at Bien Hoa Air Base near Saigon along with 1st Battalion, Royal Australian Regiment, the first of Australia's ground forces.
+161 Battery was initially under command of the United States Army's 173rd Airborne Brigade which had arrived to Vietnam two months before and was based at Bien Hoa Base Camp northeast of Saigon.
+1st Battalion, Royal Australian Regiment, the first of Australia's ground forces, arrived a month before the New Zealanders and were also under command of the 173rd.
+New Zealand artillery supported U.S. and Australian infantry operations for 12 months.
+Sergeant Alastair John Sherwood Don and Bombardier Robert White of 161 Bty were the first New Zealand casualties of the Vietnam War when the front of their Land Rover was blown up by a Vietcong command detonated mine during a convoy on 14 September 1965.